Menu Close

 Situated in the heart of the heritage city, this square serves as a focal point for visitors with its distinctive red buildings, remnants of Dutch colonial rule.

-At the center of the square stands the Christ Church, and nearby is the towering Stadthuys, once the official residence of Dutch governors, now houses the fascinating Museum of History and Ethnography, offering insights into Malacca’s colorful past.
+At the center of the square stands the Christ Church, and nearby is the towering Stadthuys, once the official residence of Dutch governors, now houses the fascinating Museum of History and Ethnography.

 4. Visit Baba Nyonya Heritage Museum